Winter, Snow and Shoulder Season Hiking

 In the alps and higher peaks, the first snowfall is usually around the end of October.
 By the end of June, the majority of snow will have melted, but this also depends on the peak and year, so checking current trail conditions is necessary when hiking during the off-season.

 Lastly, keep in mind that the gear needed for hiking in snow and winter differs from summer hiking.
 You'll not only need warmer clothes but also special gear like crampons and ice axe, as well as emergency gear like bivy and sleeping bag.
-Weather changes are common, and you need to be prepared to be stuck on a mountain if that happens and survive the night.
+Weather changes are common, and you need to be prepared to be stuck on a mountain and survive the night.

 Also, make sure your rescue insurance covers mountaineering, as many insurance policies exclude hikes that use crampons and an axe.

 General Warning: I would not recommend doing any peaks or winter hikes without an experienced friend.
 Mountains in winter are not forgiving if you make a mistake.
-If you don't have any experience, take a course first.